ArgumentumAdAbsurdum/Deep-Learning-libary-from-scratch/README.md

 adam.lambda = 10e-4;
 adam.batch_size = 64;
 ```

-You don't need to specifiy the value, if you wish to use the default one.
+If you wish to use a default value, you dont need to specify it.

 ---